-Refuse workers have called off their series of strikes in Birmingham, which took place due to a dispute with the city council over job losses.
+Bin workers have suspended strike action in Birmingham, which had taken place due to a dispute with the city council over job losses.

-But why exactly did workers strike - and what did the council have to say?
+But why have workers been striking - and what did the council have to say?
 The BBC looks at key questions around the row.

-Workers went on strike due to a dispute over job losses.
-The Unite union claimed restructuring plans threatened the jobs of more than 120 staff, while the council says plans will modernise the service and save £5m a year.
+Workers were on strike due to a dispute over job losses.
+The Unite union claims restructuring plans threaten the jobs of more than 120 staff, while the council says plans will modernise the service and save £5m a year.

 A range of different stoppages.

 From 11 August, three-hour stoppages were spaced across the shift, taking place at 07.00, 10.30 and 13.30.

 Previously, workers had taken a two-hour stoppage from 06:00-08:00 and a one-hour stoppage between 12:30-13:30.

 There was also an overtime ban in place and workers returned to depots for all lunch and tea breaks.

 Why does the council want to make changes?